rlivingsus/misc/AllBooks.md

 - Cogman, Genevieve: The Untold Story
 - Cohen, Steve: Win the Crowd
 - Connolly, John: The Gate...
+- Collins, Eileen: Through the Glass Ceiling to the Stars
 - Collins, Megan: The Family Plot
 - Cordova, Zoraida: The Inheritance of Orquidea Divina
 - Coremen, Thomas: Algorithms Unlocked